govex/setting-performance-targets-getting-started-guide/CategoryTwo.md

 ###Signs of overconfidence:
 * There is no internal consensus about the validity of the target – in fact some people are not even sure where the target came from.
 * The target is set far beyond a reasonable range based on past performance and baseline data.
+* The target was set by someone other than the subject matter expert.

 #####Figure 3
 <img src="https://raw.githubusercontent.com/centerforgov/setting-performance-targets-getting-started-guide/master/Figures/Target%20Setting%20Graphic%20-%20Figure%203.png">